Trams in Brussels: Tram 95

-On 8 November 2022 it was reported to the regional Mobility Committee that STIB has launched a feasibility study on the 'tramification' of bus 95, to report in 2023.
-The 95 is Brussel's busiest bus route, on a par with the 71 at 7.25m passengers a year.
-Between Trône/Troon and Etterbeek Station is it is saturated at 1,000 passengers per hour in each direction.
-The best option would be to connect it to the planned tram from Gare Centrale to Tour & Taxis, but this poses the question of how to route it though the city centre.
+On 8 November 2022, it was reported to the regional Mobility Committee that STIB/MIVB has launched a feasibility study on the 'tramification' of bus 95, to report in 2023.
+The 95 is Brussels' busiest bus route, on a par with the 71 at 7.25m passengers a year.
+Between Trône/Troon and Etterbeek Station, it is saturated at 1,000 passengers per hour in each direction.
+The best option would be to connect it to the planned tram from the Central Station to Tour & Taxis, but this poses the question of how to route it through the city centre.
 As for the southern terminus, it might be truncated to the ULB or Delta.

+13 new projects by 2035

+On 28 March 2023 the Brussels regional government announced a new "Tram Plan" to build 13 new lines totalling 40 km in length by 2035.
+STIB/MIVB published more detail on 5 May 2023.
+The 13 major projects are: